Kicksecure/live-config-dist/README.md

-# calamares-settings-whonix and maybe calamares-settings-kicksecure #
+# calamares-settings-kicksecure and maybe calamares-settings-whonix #

 Installed in Host ISO Live.

 Supposed to be removed in Host installed.

 Enables autologin for Host ISO Live.

+Kernel parameters required for Live ISO.

 ## How to install `live-config-dist` using apt-get ##